donnatchris/minishell-42/README.md

 The compilation command is: gcc minishell.c -o minishell -lreadline -lncurses.
 If the library is not installed, it can be added using sudo apt-get install libreadline-dev on Debian-based systems or brew install readline on macOS.

-compile with the library:
+Compile with the library:

 	gcc minishell.c -o minishell -lreadline

-compile with the library and -lncurses if needed
+Compile with the library and -lncurses if needed

 	gcc minishell.c -o minishell -lreadline -lncurses

-install libreadline if needed (linux)
+Install libreadline if needed (linux)

 	sudo apt-get install libreadline-dev

- install libreadlin if needed (Macos)
+Install libreadline if needed (Macos)

  	brew install readline

+---

 ### readline()

 > #include <readline/readline.h>
 >
-> #include <readline/history.h>  // Pour gérer l'historique des commandes
+> #include <readline/history.h>

 	char *readline(const char *prompt);